We dispatch our trees every Tuesday, for delivery to most states of Australia. WA & TAS are sent on the first Tuesday of the month.

 It is also important to check your tree for any rootstock growth.
 This is growth coming from the main trunk, not a part of the graft, or can be growing straight up from the soil beside the main trunk (like a watershoot).
 Remove any rootstock as it takes the energy from the actual grafted fruit varieties on your tree.

-In Citrus it is quite easy to identify as the leaves are small and trifoliate (have three tips similar to a club in cards) and the branches are very thorny.
+In Citrus it is quite easy to identify as the leaves are very different (have three leaves similar to a 3 leaf clover) and the branches are very thorny.

 The Stonefruit and Apple rootstock can be tricky to spot as they look so similar to the grafted varieties.
 If your tree is still marked with white paint where the grafts are growing from the trunk, anything else along the trunk is likely to be rootstock.